vorg/pragmatic-pbr/200-setup-and-gamma.md

 ## 206-gamma-ext-srgb

-Decoding texture colors into linear space is a common opperation therefore the [EXT_sRGB](https://www.khronos.org/registry/webgl/extensions/EXT_sRGB/) extension was created.
+Decoding texture colors into linear space is a common operation therefore the [EXT_sRGB](https://www.khronos.org/registry/webgl/extensions/EXT_sRGB/) extension was created.
 Using this extension textures with sRGB data can be decoded for us on the fly even before sampling.
 As explained in [The Importance of Being Linear](http://http.developer.nvidia.com/GPUGems3/gpugems3_ch24.html) this is preferred method:

 > The automatic sRGB corrections are free and are preferred to performing the corrections manually in a shader after each texture acces, because each pow instruction is scalar and expanded to two instructions.
 Also, manual correction happens after filtering, which is incorrectly performed in a nonlinear space.